Code-Institute-Submissions/Nina-George/README.md

 Try to submit the form with all inputs valid and verify that a success message appears.
 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+I used Git hub as a hosting platform for this project.
+I set up an account on github, opened a repository (https://github.com/Flossie38/Nina-George.git) and the live site is deplyed to https://flossie38.github.io/Nina-George/.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+There are no differences between the deployed version and the dev version.

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

 Credits

 Content
-The text for section Y was copied from the Wikipedia article Z Media
+Text content was written by me from scratch.

+Media
-The photos used in this site were obtained from Golden Queen Face book page with their kind permission Acknowledgements
+The photos and workshop video used in this site were obtained from Golden Queen Face book page with kind permission of Roxanna Simionescu of the Golden Queen family Bucharest.

+Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from the Golden Queen Facebook page